 There are no specific minimum requirements for working in this area.
 It is a skill and competence-based and it would be very difficult to bluff your way into a role as a web developer without having the practical skills to back it up!
 There are many different routes into this career area however there is one common trend with web developers…they never stop learning and developing their skills.
 The World Wide Web is changing every day and those who are working in it need to keep up!

 As mentioned earlier HTML is the starting point for any would-be web designer.
 You need to learn how to build and publish a live website.
 The QQI Level 5 Component Certificate in Web Design (WordPress Version) is an excellent starting point.
 WordPress is the most widely used CMS system today and this Tutor supported eLearning course will have you launching your first professional website in under 10 weeks!

 While individual programmes will vary from provider to provider if you are enrolling on the Level 5 QQI Web Design award with CMIT you can expect to study a comprehensive course that will equip you with both theoretical and practical knowledge in building a website.
 The course will show you how to build web pages, add content, create navigations and add working contact forms.
 This course sets the foundations of the basics in web design and web design principles.
 At the end of your course, you will have produced a fully functional professional website using WordPress.
 You will be familiar design and building a site from the concept stage right through to publishing your live web-pages.

 The programme is delivered through Tutor supported eLearning allowing you a flexible approach to your studies.
 You will have access to a dedicated Tutor for the duration of your course who will provide written feedback for you on all assignment submissions.

-The web is an every growing industry.
+The web is an ever-growing industry.
 As referenced throughout this article there are countless opportunities in the sector.
-For those considering continuing with the education and training in the area there are many paths to take such as developing specific skills in:
+For those considering continuing with the education and training in the area, there are many paths to take such as developing specific skills in:

 - Digital Marketing